theajeetcodes/wall-clock/README.md

 **Ajeet Yadav**
 Frontend Developer in Progress 🚀

-This project will be updated regularly as new concepts are learned and applied.
+This project will be updated as new frontend concepts are learned and applied.